-To review, your camera’s aperture is a hole that lets light through your lens and onto your camera sensor to create an image.
-Depending how the blades shift in and out, the circumference of that hole changes incrementally.
+To review, your camera's aperture is a hole that lets light through your lens and into your camera sensor to create an image.
+Depending on how the blades shift in and out, the circumference of that hole changes incrementally.
 The larger your aperture, the more light you are letting into your picture.

 We use f-numbers or f-stops to measure aperture sizes.
 The tricky thing to remember is that f-stops are written as fractions, so they are inversely related to the size of the aperture opening.

 So large apertures have low f-numbers like f/1.8, f/2, or f/4.
 Small/narrow apertures have higher f-numbers like f/11, f/16, or f/22.

 However, controlling the image brightness is only the technical effect of your aperture setting.
 There is also a creative effect: